-We have long-anticipated the need for a second runway with consent first approved 16 years ago.
+We have long-anticipated the need for a second runway with consent first approved in 2002.

-In the 50 years since Auckland Airport opened, the airport has evolved and grown from only several hundred thousand passengers in 1966 to over 19 million in 2017.
+In the 50-plus years since Auckland Airport opened, the airport has evolved and grown from only several hundred thousand passengers in 1966 to more than 20 million in 2018.
 By 2044 we predict passenger numbers to increase to 40 million per year.

 To cater for the predicted growth in passenger numbers and the aircraft that will be needed to cater for the growth, we now need the runway to be 72 metres further north than what was consented in 2002.
 We also need to extend the length from 2,150 metres to 2,983 metres to support planes such as A380, B777 and B787.

-Auckland Airport has now lodged two Notice of Requirement applications with Auckland Council to make these changes and the changes that will be needed to the airport’s Obstacle Limitation Surfaces (OLS).
+Auckland Council also confirmed that no changes will be needed to the airport’s Obstacle Limitation Surfaces (OLS).
 The OLS sets restrictions on the maximum height of obstacles (i.e. buildings, trees) in the airspace surrounding Auckland Airport to ensure that aircraft can safely manoeuvre at a low altitude.

 By maximising the use of the existing southern runway, we expect the second runway to be operational sometime around 2028.

 - Laurence Stevens Drive

 - Second runway